-Now believe me, I was skeptical that pasta could be made easily without a pasta maker, however after witnessing this simple process, I am now a convert!
-There really is an alternative to store bought pasta that tastes amazing and creates a fresh meal for your family or next dinner party.
+Now, believe me, I was sceptical that pasta could be made easily without a pasta maker, however after witnessing this simple process, I am now a convert!
+There really is an alternative to store-bought pasta that tastes amazing and creates a fresh meal for your family or your next dinner party.

-While the pasta was resting, Camilla prepared with a simply mushroom and Chardonnay sauce – we will be publishing that recipe in the next few days (seriously amazing).
+While the pasta was resting, Camilla prepared with a simple mushroom and Chardonnay sauce – we will be publishing that recipe in the next few days (seriously amazing).

 These recipes are a true testament that simple is best!

 We asked Camilla what her top tips for making pasta were, they are:

 - If the pasta is tough and there isn’t enough elasticity in the dough, add an extra egg yolk and a small drizzle of olive oil.
 This should help to loosen the dough and make it easier to work with.

 - Be careful not to over-flour the working surface, this can also lead to a tough dough.

 Homemade Pasta Recipe

 Or for smaller or larger quantities use 100g of 00 flour to one egg.

 1. Pour the 00 flour with a pinch of salt onto a clean bench.
 Shape the flour into a circle and make a well in the centre.